 September 09, 2020

-Little John Mary suffers from a rare hereditary disease: his platelets are not able to stop bleeding.
+Little John Mary suffers from a rare hereditary disease: his platelets cannot stop bleeding.

 Siniscola (Nuoro) – A father’s love for his son is all in a simple photo: in the left pane, there are the legs of Giovanni Maria, a child who will turn 4 in October, while those portrayed on the right are of his father, Marco Dalu.
 Why are they full of bruises?
 For the child, the answer is called Glanzmann’s thrombasthenia, a very rare hemorrhagic pathology (there is talk of an incidence equal to one case in a million people) in which platelets fail to form aggregates and thus to stop blood in bleeding.
 The father’s bruises, on the other hand, are tattoos.
 To understand what drove Marco Dalu to make this decision, you have to start from the beginning, from the birth of John Mary.